 The Corrections Act 1986 (Corrections Act) provides the legislative basis for the delivery of correctional services by Corrections Victoria.
-While the Corrections Act sets out most of the framework for how correctional services are regulated, the Corrections Regulations 2009 (Current Regulations) prescribe key matters under the Corrections Act that enable the effective operation of the framework.
+While the Corrections Act sets out most of the framework for how correctional services are regulated, the Corrections Regulations 2019 (Current Regulations) prescribe key matters under the Corrections Act that enable the effective operation of the framework.

 In Victoria, regulations automatically expire after 10 years.
 This process is referred to as ‘sunsetting’.
 The process provides an opportunity to revisit existing regulations and examine whether they are still required, and if so, whether there are ways to improve them.

-The Current Regulations are substantially a rewrite of the Current Regulations, with technical changes and language updates that enhances the transparency and accountability of the Regulations.
+The Current Regulations are substantially a rewrite of the 2009 Regulations, with technical changes and language updates that enhances the transparency and accountability of the Regulations.